NixOS/rfcs/rfcs/0134-nix-store-layer.md

 Now that we have this division in the implementation, we also have the opportunity to leverage it for governance purposes.
 An official, NixOS-foundation-authorized team could be set up to manage store layer design decisions (below the threshold of needing an RFC) that don't affect that the rest of Nix.
-\[Some sort of decision that affect all layers is out of scope, must be deliberated with stakeholders from other layers too, probably should be RFC due to such large scope.\]
+Decisions that would affect all layers is out of scope for that team, must be deliberated with stakeholders from other layers too, and probably should be RFCs.

 To be clear, this is *not* to say we should abandon the idea of Nix as a whole.
 There can still be governance of Nix as a whole; this team, and similar hypothetical, say, Flakes, Nix language, or User Experience teams would ultimately need to report to.